rossta/rossta.github.com/source/blog/2010-12-27-behavior-driven-event-driven-eventmachine-rspec.html.md

 title: How to Test Your Eventmachine Code with RSpec
 author: Ross Kaffenberger
 summary: Test an eventmachine server-client socket connection with rspec
+description: Test an eventmachine server-client socket connection with rspec
 pull_image: 'blog/stock/logs-pexels-photo.jpg'
 category: Code
 tags: